 • When exposing conventional film-based extraoral images, assure that the film and screens are in continual contact.

-• When exposing conventional film-based extraoral images, position the cassette in a manner that permits total film exposure.
+• When exposing conventional film-based extraoral radiographs, position the cassette in a manner that permits total film exposure.

-• Describe proper methods of handling exposed and unexposed dental radiographic film.
+• Describe proper methods of handling exposed and unexposed dental film.

 • Describe the preparation of radiographic solutions for manual, automatic and rapid processing.

-• Describe how to process exposed intra- and extraoral radiographic images using manual, automatic and rapid techniques.
+• Describe how to process exposed intra- and extraoral radiographs using manual, automatic and rapid techniques.

 • Describe how to clean and maintain processing equipment for manual, automatic and rapid techniques.